TimHanewich/Misc-Articles/private-data-llm/readme.md

 Firstly, don't think that you must provide *all* private data to an LLM for any particular question.
 As mentioned previously, it is your responsibility to build the mechanism that prepares private data to be fed to an LLM as context to a question.
 Within this mechanism, build safeguards that prevent specific pieces of data that you don't wish to ever be exposed to any third party system from being used and sent to an LLM.
 For example, you may design your mechanism to only pull from specific tables but not others, to never include certain fields (i.e. social security numbers) in the payload that will be exposed, and more.
 In developing a custom system like this, you have **complete control** over what is exposed to the LLM because **you are designing the mechanism that performs the exposing**!

-Secondly, this is a common concern that is shared by many that has been addressed by the stewards of the LLMs.
-Microsoft provides large language models as a service through its **Azure OpenAI service** and clearly documents the data privacy and security safeguards in place [here](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy).
+Secondly, this is a common concern that is shared by many and has been addressed by the stewards of the LLMs.
+Microsoft provides large language models as a service through its **Azure OpenAI service** and documents the data privacy and security safeguards in place [here](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy).
 Microsoft clearly states any exposed data:

 - is NOT available to other customers.
 - is NOT available to OpenAI.